-7.1 The following guaranteed paid holidays shall be recognized under this Agreement for all Regular and Probationary employees:
+The following guaranteed paid holidays shall be recognized under this Agreement for all Regular and Probationary employees:

 Seward's Day Last Monday in March

 New Year's Day January 1 st

 Martin Luther King Day Third Monday in January

 Presidents' Day Third Monday in February

 Memorial Day Last Monday in May

 Independence Day July 4 th

 Labor Day First Monday in September

 Veterans' Day November 11 th

-Thanksgiving Fourth Thursday and

-Fourth Friday in November
+Thanksgiving Fourth Thursday and Fourth Friday in November

 Christmas December 25 th

 Floater 1 per calendar year (Section 7.8)

-7.2 Holiday pay will be calculated at eight (8) hours times the employee's straight-time hourly rate.
+Holiday pay will be calculated at eight (8) hours times the employee's straight-time hourly rate.

-7.3 When any of the above holidays fall on a Sunday, the following Monday shall be observed as the holiday, or when it falls on a Saturday, the preceding Friday shall be observed as the holiday.
+When any of the above holidays fall on a Sunday, the following Monday shall be observed as the holiday, or when it falls on a Saturday, the preceding Friday shall be observed as the holiday.

-7.4 If a holiday falls during an employee's regularly scheduled work week, the employee shall receive time off without loss of pay.
+If a holiday falls during an employee's regularly scheduled work week, the employee shall receive time off without loss of pay.

-7.5 Worked performed on holidays will be paid for at the appropriate overtime rate in addition to the holiday pay.
+Worked performed on holidays will be paid for at the appropriate overtime rate in addition to the holiday pay.

-7.6 When a holiday falls on a regular workday, during an employee's vacation or sick time, holiday pay will be provided instead of the leave benefit.
-Holiday pay shall not be counted against accrued vacation time or sick leave.
+When a holiday falls on a regular workday, during an employee's PTO time, holiday pay will be provided instead of the leave benefit.
+Holiday pay shall not be counted against accrued PTO leave.

-7.7 Vacation, sick leave and holidays will be counted as hours worked for the purpose of calculating overtime.
+PTO and holidays will be counted as hours worked for the purpose of calculating overtime.

-7.8 In addition to the holidays granted above, all regular employees shall receive one (1) floating holiday per calendar year, after one (1) year of continuous employment.
+In addition to the holidays granted above, all regular employees shall receive one (1) floating holiday per calendar year, after one (1) year of continuous employment.
 Requests for floaters must be made as far in advance as possible.
 Requests will be reviewed based on a number of factors, including business needs and staffing requirements.